 We’ve all been there.
 Dug out the fairy lights to adorn your tree and they aren’t working.
 If it’s not just as simple as needing a new bulb, please don’t throw them in your black wheelie bin, or they will end up in landfill.
-Pop them in your black recycling box or take them to one of our household waste recycling centres and we’ll make sure they are put to good use.
+Pop them in a bag next to your black recycling box or take them to one of our household waste recycling centres and we’ll make sure they are put to good use.

 MAKE YOUR UNWANTED ‘PRESENTS’ FELT

 Didn’t like or use what granny gave you last year?
 Why not re-gift it to someone who will?

 Alternatively, there are plenty of charity shops to donate them to so others can feel the love.